agentOfChaos/4Ubot/README.md

 4Ubot
 =====

 4U bot applies sentiment analysis during an IRC chat session, and kicks users responsible for "unhappy" messages.
+The bot needs channel operator status to run properly; see the settings.ini file for further information.

 Running
 -------